 Information product marketers discovered a long time ago that paying a professional conversion copywriter $30,000+ for a single long form squeeze page was the best money they ever spent.
 Profits in the millions of dollars per year could be expected in return for that relatively small investment.
 In the same way, investing in twenty blog posts, at ten bucks a pop, could severely hurt your search engine rankings and online authority.
 Investing several times that in an experienced real estate web copywriter, capable of placing your content in front of the right eyes, while building your list and lead database, can be a spectacular bargain.

-Whether you decide to take on blogging yourself, with some coaching and assistance, or bring in a real estate copywriter, the important thing is to make a commitment to publishing valuable content regularly.
-Then stick by that commitment.
-In time, it should deliver a steady stream of customers to your website.
+Whether you decide to take on blogging yourself, with some coaching and assistance, or bring in a real estate copywriter, the important thing is to make a commitment to publishing valuable content at least several times a week, and promoting the hell out of your posts in social channels, and requesting backlinks.
+Stick by that commitment without wavering.
+In time, your consistent efforts should deliver a steady stream of customers to your website.

 Are you wondering if you may benefit from some one-on-one coaching or assistance?
 My free 20 minute coaching call may be a game changer.